nextjournal/viewers/modules/devcards/README.md

 initial DB value after the hiccup form.
 This DB will also be shown underneath the card in a Nextjournal inspector.

-How the state / database are initialized, and how the state is accessed, differ slightly between `defcard` and `defcard-nj`.

-With `defcard` you pass the app-db initial state immediately after the hiccup form.
+You pass the app-db initial state immediately after the hiccup form.
 If you want to provide an initial state for `defcard`'s own ratom then you use `::dc/state` inside that same map.

 ``` clojure
 (dc/defcard stateful-card [state]